okta/okta-oidc-js/packages/oidc-middleware/README.md

 * **`loginCallback.path`** - The URI that this library will host the login callback handler on.
 Defaults to `/authorization-code/callback`.
 Must match a value from the Login Redirect Uri list from the Okta console for this application.
 * **`login.path`** - The URI that redirects the user to the Okta authorize endpoint.
 Defaults to `/login`.
 * **`logout.path`** - The URI that redirects the user to the Okta logout endpoint.
 Defaults to `/logout`.
-* **`logoutCallback.afterCallback`** - Where the user is redirected to after a successful logout callback, if no `redirectTo` value was specified by `oidc.forceLogoutAndRevoke()`.
+* **`logoutCallback.path`** - Where the user is redirected to after a successful logout callback, if no `redirectTo` value was specified by `oidc.forceLogoutAndRevoke()`.
 Defaults to `/`.
-* **`logoutCallback.path`** - The URI that this library will host the logout callback handler on.
-Defaults to `/logout/callback`.
 Must match a value from the Logout Redirect Uri list from the Okta console for this application.

 #### Using a Custom Login Page